nathanielshak/advancedprogramming/Lesson2/README.md

 	4
 	all done!

 Notice that I didn't have to define a return type in the function.
-In Python, it automatically figure it out for me.
+In Python, it automatically figures it out for you.
 I could also write a function like this:

 	def sum(a, b):
 		return a + b

-> Yes, I know it would make much more sense, to just use addition.
+> Yes, I know it would make much more sense to just use addition.
 This is just an example.

 then call it like this: